mravanelli/pytorch_MLP_for_ASR/README.md

-- If everything if fine, you should obtain  Phone Error Rates (PER%) similar to the following ones: mfcc features: PER=18.0% fMLLR features: PER=16.8%
+- If everything if fine, you should obtain  Phone Error Rates (PER%) similar to the following ones: mfcc features: PER=18.0% fMLLR features: **PER=16.8%**

+You can take a look to these results here: *TIMIT_MLP_fmllr_reference* or *TIMIT_MLP_mfcc_reference*.
 Note that, despite its simplicity, the performance obtained with this implementation is slightly better than that achieved with the kaldi baselines (even without pre-training or sMBR).
 For comparison purposes, see for instance the file *$KALDI_ROOT/egs/timit/s5/RESULTS*.

+Note also that small variations of PER with respect to the reference values (e.g, +/- 0.5 %) should be considered normal since due to a different DNN initialization on different systems.

 ## Reference: